zama-ai/concrete-core/concrete-core/docs/backends/backend_fft.md

-# FFT backend
+# FFT Backend

 The FFT backend implements engines that require the transformation of polynomials from/to the Fourier domain.
 The Fourier conversions rely on a custom Rust FFT implementation, via a dependency to `concrete-fft`.

 ## Features

 A serialization feature can be activated on top of the FFT backend, just like for the default backend via the `backend_fft_serialization` feature.
 You can also leverage improved performance with the feature `backend_fft_nightly_avx512`.
 You then have to execute your code using `cargo +nightly`.

 ## Supported parameter sets

 This backend supports any value for the polynomial size that is a power of 2.
-Increasing the polynomial size makes it possible to operate on messages with more precision, but you cannot expect arbitrary precision via the FFT due to the underlying floating point arithmetics that introduces noise.
-Otherwise, any value of base log, number of levels for the decomposition, LWE dimension and GLWE dimension can take arbitrary values.
+Increasing the polynomial size makes it possible to operate on messages with more precision, but you cannot expect arbitrary precision via the FFT due to the underlying floating point arithmetic that introduces noise.
+Otherwise, any value of base log, number of levels for the decomposition, LWE dimension and GLWE dimension can be arbitrary.

 ## Tutorial

 In this tutorial, we'll see how to use the FFT backend to run a bootstrap and a keyswitch operation.
 In the `Cargo.toml` file, you just need to add `backend_fft` to the features activated on `concrete-core`:

 ```shell
 concrete-core = {version = "=1.0.0", features=["backend_default", "backend_fft", "backend_default_parallel"]}
 ```

-Just like in the default backend tutorial, we first define some cryptographic parameters (that are unsecure and do not guarantee that the output is unaffected by the noise):
+Just like in the default backend tutorial, we must first define some cryptographic parameters (that are unsecure and do not guarantee that the output is unaffected by the noise):

 ```rust
 fn main() {
     // We generate the various keys.
     // DISCLAIMER: the parameters used here are only for test purpose, and are not secure.

     // We generate the secret keys ...
     let lwe_sk: LweSecretKey64 = default_engine.generate_new_lwe_secret_key(lwe_dim)?;
     let glwe_sk: GlweSecretKey64 =
         default_engine.generate_new_glwe_secret_key(glwe_dim, poly_size)?;

     // We generate the bootstrap keys in parallel and transfer to the fourier domain ...
     let bsk: LweBootstrapKey64 = parallel_engine
         .generate_new_lwe_bootstrap_key(&lwe_sk, &glwe_sk, pbs_dec_bl, pbs_dec_lc, glwe_noise)?;
     let bsk: FftFourierLweBootstrapKey64 = fft_engine.convert_lwe_bootstrap_key(&bsk)?;

     // We generate the keyswitch key to move the ciphertext back to the initial key ...
     let lwe_interm_sk: LweSecretKey64 =
         default_engine.transform_glwe_secret_key_to_lwe_secret_key(glwe_sk)?;